TEALSK12/2nd-semester-introduction-to-computer-science/units/1_unit/04_lesson/worksheet_104.md

 print(“Hello there, ” + a)
 ```

+Write down the answers to the following questions.
-What do you expect the result to be?
-What is the result?
-What does the ‘#’ do?
-What does input do?
+1. What do you expect the result to be?
 <br>
+2. What is the result?
 <br>
+3. What does the ‘#’ do?
 <br>
+4. What does input do?

 ## Snap to Python
-Convert the following to python code.
+Convert the following to Python code.
 ![Snap Input]()
 <br>
 <br>
 <br>

 ## Swapping
-Type in the following code:
+Copy the following code into your editor.

 ```
 a = “this sentence should go second”